Southside High School (Batesville, Arkansas): Athletics

 The Southside High School athletic emblem is the Southerner with Navy blue and Vegas gold serving as the school colors.

 The Southside Southerners are members of the 5A Classification administered by the Arkansas Activities Association competing in the 4A Region 2 Conference for interscholastic sporting activities.
-The Southerners participation includes: football, volleyball, golf (boys/girls), basketball (boys/girls), baseball, softball, track and field (boys/girls), and cheerleading.
+The Southerners participation includes: football, volleyball, golf (boys/girls), basketball (boys/girls), baseball, softball, track and field (boys/girls), soccer (boys/girls), bowling (boys/girls), tennis (boys/girls), dance, and cheerleading.

 Notable people

 The following are notable people associated with Southside High School.
 If the person was a Southside High School student, the number in parentheses indicates the year of graduation; if the person was a faculty or staff member, that person's title and years of association are included.